ihsann83/AWS-DEVOPS/aws/projects/Project-503-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/README.md

 - Step 3: Create RDS

-- Step 4: Create S3 Buckets and set one of these as static website.
+- Step 4: Create two S3 Buckets and set one of these as static website.

 - Step 5: Download or clone project definition from `Clarusway` repo on Github

-- Step 6: Create project folder for local public repo on your pc
+- Step 6: Prepare your Github repository

 - Step 7: Prepare a userdata to be utilized in Launch Template

 - Step 8: Write RDS, S3 in settings file given by Clarusway Fullstack Developer team

-- Step 9: Push your application into your own public repo on Github
+- Step 9: Create NAT Instance in Public Subnet

-- Step 10: Create Launch Template
+- Step 10: Create Launch Template and IAM role for it

-- Step 11: Create Autoscaling Group with Launch Template
+- Step 11: Create certification for secure connection

 - Step 12: Create ALB and Target Group

 - Step 13: Create Autoscaling Group with Launch Template

-- Step 11: Create Cloudfront in front of ALB
+- Step 14: Create Cloudfront in front of ALB

-- Step 12: Create Route 53 with Failover settings
+- Step 15: Create Route 53 with Failover settings

-- Step 13: Create DynamoDB Table
+- Step 16: Create DynamoDB Table

-- Step 14: Create Lambda function
+- Step 17-18: Create Lambda function

-- Step 15: Create S3 Event and set it as trigger for Lambda Function
+- Step 17-18: Create S3 Event and set it as trigger for Lambda Function

 ## Notes